 Staff support children to feel secure and comfortable with routines and form close relationships with their key person.
 They fully engage in their activities and experience varied and imaginative learning opportunities, based upon the individual interests of each child.
 To help prepare children to get ready for school, staff work closely with local schools and have devised very effective transition strategies in partnership with parents.
 Staff plan activities based on information from parents.
 As a result, positive relationships are actively contributing to children's learning and progression.
 Children form strong, secure emotional attachments, which provide a solid foundation to develop their personal, social and emotional skills.
 The sensitive, caring interaction between staff and children ensures that all children form positive and trusting relationships.
-Children settle well because staff find out good information from parents, before they start at the nursery, to ensure all children's needs are known and effectively met.
+Children settle well, because staff find out good information from parents about their child, before they start at the nursery, to ensure all children's needs are known and effectively met.

 Staff effectively promote children's independence and sense of responsibility through a good balance of child-initiated and adult-led experiences.
-For example, at mealtimes, children help to serve their own meals and choose from a healthy, varied menu.
-Children enjoy the meals and all eat competently, using appropriate cutlery.
-Staff act as good role models, helping children to learn how to be healthy, such as washing their hands before lunch and providing a healthy balanced diet.
+However, there is scope to encourage children's independence, for example, by providing opportunities to pour their own drinks at snack time.
+Children enjoy the packed lunches provided by their parents which are served to children in a social setting.
+Staff act as good role models, helping children to learn how to be healthy, such as washing their hands before lunch and providing healthy balanced snacks.
 Children are able to manage their own self-care appropriate to their age because all staff provide good guidance and give them time to complete tasks.
 Children are encouraged to manage risk and begin to understand about safety.
-For example, when children spill water, as a result of pouring their own drinks, staff sensitively encourage them to clean it up and to try again.
-Staff role model positive communication strategies, to help children understand about acceptable behaviour.
+For example, when baking children talk about how the oven will be hot and will burn so only adults use the cooker.
+Staff role model positive communication strategies, to help children understand about acceptable behaviour, staff talk quietly and calmly to children.
 Consequently, children's behaviour is very good.
 This ethos is consistent throughout the nursery, resulting in rapid progress in personal, social and emotional development for all children.

 The indoor learning environment promotes learning very well because of the wealth of resources and calm atmosphere.
 Children benefit from working in small groups with their key person, which creates further opportunities for individual interests and needs to be met, in a secure, communication-friendly environment.
 Children benefit from their time spent outdoors and this promotes their health and well-being very effectively.
-The garden is secure and organised to make sure children can play safely.
+The recently refurbished garden provides a wealth of learning experiences and ensures that children can play safely.